 The cream building on the right hand side of the image is interesting because it has a high water mark on it from the floods in 2007.

 The sign is also quite interesting:

 This morning I crossed the bridge over the Mill Avon and took the following two images:

 I then walked along the pathway towards the Ham.
-There was standing water in a large portion of it and the lower bridge at the other mill was impassable.
+There was standing water in a large portion of it and the lower bridge at the Abbey Mill was impassable.

 There are two mills on this stretch of water.
 Healings Mill is derelict and abandoned but cannot be demolished because it is a listed building.
 That closed in 2006 and is now home to thousands of pigeons and other birds.
 I suspect they are hoping it will fall down on its own although I believe there are plans to convert it into yuppie pads.

 Downstream from Healings is the old Abbey Mill which closed in 1921, it is now apartments and that was where I was heading.
 I have explored around this area when the water level was lower.

 Just next to the building is the Victoria Gardens and it too is under water: